mvysny/mvysny.github.io/_posts/2020-6-25-Vaadin-Plugin-under-the-hood.md

 * `node_modules` and `package-lock` in the project root folder;
 * The `META-INF/VAADIN/config/flow-build-info.json` file into the folder where generated resources go;
 * The `META-INF/VAADIN/config/stats.json` into the folder where generated resources go;
-* The `META-INF/VAADIN/build/` folder into the folder where generated resources go.
+* The `META-INF/VAADIN/build/` folder hosting generated JavaScript bundle, into the folder where generated resources go.

 The placement of generated resources depends on whether the project is built by Maven (then the folder is somewhere in `target/classes/`) or Gradle (then it's in `build/resources/main/`).